-1. Unsatisfactory clinical performance in any clinical or lab setting is described below but is not all-inclusive and may result in failure of the clinical experience, clinical course, or removal from the program.
-A student who performs unsatisfactorily will meet with the clinical instructor, course coordinator, and department head to discuss the implications of the failure in collaboration with the academic advisor.
+1. Unsatisfactory clinical performance in any clinical or lab setting is described below but is not all-inclusive.
+Infraction of this nature may result in failure of the clinical experience, clinical course, or removal from the program.
+A student who performs unsatisfactorily will meet with the clinical instructor, course coordinator, and Director of Nursing to discuss the implications of the failure in collaboration with his or her academic advisor.
 Additionally, patterns of unsatisfactory performance over time may result in removal from the program.